nehalban/Version-Control-System/README.md

    chmod +x run.sh
    ./run.sh
    ```
    This starts the program.
-You can now enter commands interactively and use Ctrl+D to exit.
+You can now enter commands interactively and use Ctrl+Z to exit.

 ### Manual method
-If you prefer to compile manually, run the following to compile the code:
+If you prefer to compile manually, run the following in bash terminal:
 ```bash
 g++ -Wall -Wextra -O2 -o vcs main.cpp
 ```